Healthy Turkey Meatballs

 - Swedish.
 Serve these in a Swedish gravy sauce with egg noodles.
 Here’s a yummy Swedish meatball gravy to try.

 There are a ton of ways to serve these meatballs!
 I suggest making a double batch, so that you have extras for another meal.
+Here’s some options:

-- Soup: Meatball soup is a family favorite!
+- Soup.
+Meatball soup is a family favorite!

-If you try this turkey meatball recipe, let me know!
+If you try this recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Turkey Meatballs